Economic and Social Research Council

 The SGSSS application form will ask you to tell us about your preparedness to undertake and complete a PhD and to flourish as a result of PhD funding and how you will contribute to a positive and diverse PhD community.

-Step 1 – Contact and seek advice from the relevant SGSSS Pathway Representative and potential PhD supervisor at the University.
+Step 1 –Contact and seek advice from the relevant SGSSS Pathway Representative and potential PhD supervisor at the University.
 Pathway Rep contact details are listed within the School webpages below.
-We recommend that you view all of the helpful applicant information videos on the SGSSS website here.
+We also recommend that you view all of the helpful applicant information videos on the SGSSS website here.
+You must also register on the SGSSS Apply system.

 Step 2 - Apply for a PhD programme at the University of Edinburgh.
 Full admissions requirements and application deadlines can be found on the relevant School webpage below.
 If you are a first year PhD student at the University, see Step 3.

-Step 3 – From October, register on the SGSSS Apply system.
-Prepare and submit the SGSSS Open Competition application form, academic transcript and CV to the Apply system by early December.
-The University Pathway representative will consider the information on the Apply application and PhD admission application to select candidates for a nomination.
+The University Pathway representative will consider the information on the Apply application and PhD admission application to select candidates for a University nomination.